MrIdrisAbdulrahman/certified-aws-devops-professional/03-resilient-cloud-solutions/dynamodb.md

     - Create derivate tables/view
     - Insert data in ElasticSearch
     - etc.
-- There are offers 2 kinds of stream processing for DynamoDB:
+- There are 2 kinds of stream processing on offer for DynamoDB:
     - DynamoDB Streams:
-        - 24 hours retention
+        - 24-hour retention
         - Limited number of consumers
         - Can be processed with Lambda Triggers of DynamoDB Stream Kinesis Adapter
     - Kinesis Data Streams (newer feature):
-        - 1 year retention
+        - 1-year retention
         - We can have a higher number of consumers compared to DynamoDB Streams
         - It can be processed by Lambda, Kinesis Data Analytics, Firehose, AWS Glue Streaming ETL, etc.
 - We can choose what type of information ends up in stream: